The Titans’ coronavirus outbreak is not abating and the NFL must deal with a scheduling headache

 The first outbreak on an NFL team is not abating and the league must deal with its most complicated scheduling crisis yet.
 The Titans already are scheduled to play in each of the regular season’s remaining 13 weeks.
 Their Week 4 game last Sunday against the Pittsburgh Steelers in Nashville was rescheduled for Oct.
 25 in Week 7 of the season, originally the Titans’ bye week.

-If this Sunday’s game against the Bills cannot be played, there would be no spot on the schedule for the NFL to conveniently place it.
+If this Sunday’s game against the Bills cannot be played by early next week, there would be no spot on the schedule for the NFL to conveniently place it.
 The league’s options could include a forfeit by the Titans, a cancellation of the game or the addition of an 18th week to the regular season.

 The NFL has had no game cancellations so far while operating during the pandemic with teams based in their home cities, practicing at their own facilities and playing home games in their own stadiums.
 Two games have been postponed: the Titans-Steelers game and last Sunday’s Patriots-Chiefs game, which was played Monday night in Kansas City, Mo., after positive tests for both teams late last week.